PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.gem.co.za/sang

-This page gives more information about the gallery including visitor
+This page gives more information about the gallery including visitor and

 tour information, a mission statement and historical information.